Power monoids and their arithmetic: a survey

 These definitions are modeled on their classical counterparts \cite[Theorem 1.1.10.2 and Definitions 1.1.1.4, 1.2.6, 1.3.1, and 1.5.1]{Ger-Hal-06}, and it is fairly obvious that the implications shown in the following diagram hold:

 Analogous definitions can be formulated for minimal factorizations.
-More explicitly, $M$ is \textsc{UmF} if it is factorable and any two minimal factorizations of a non-unit are equivalent; \evid{FmF} if, for each non-unit $x \in M$, the set of minimal factorizations of $x$, up to equivalence, is finite and non-empty; \evid{HmF} if it is factorable and any two minimal factorizations of the same non-unit have the same length; and \evid{BmF} if it is factorable and every set of minimal lengths is finite.
+More explicitly, $M$ is \evid{UmF} if it is factorable and any two minimal factorizations of an element in $M^\sharp$ are equivalent; \evid{FMF} if it is factorable and, for each $x \in M^\sharp$, the set of minimal factorizations of $x$ is finite up to equivalence; and \evid{HmF} (resp., \evid{BmF}) if it is factorable and every minimal length set is a singleton (resp., is finite).

 Lastly, restricting to atomic factorizations yields the corresponding notions of \evid{UF-atomic}, \ldots, \evid{BF-atomic}, \evid{UmF-atomic}, \ldots, and \evid{BmF-atomic} monoid.